choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

 data = pd.read_csv('data/boulder-precip.csv')
 ```

+Once we have opened the data, we can begin to explore it.
 In python / pandas we can access 'columns' in our data using the syntax:

-`['column-name-here']`
+`dataFrameName['column-name-here']`

 By adding `.head()` to the command we tell python to only return the first 6 rows of the DATE column.